-The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program provides grants of up to $4,000 per year (currently $3,724 due to sequestration modification, October 2016) to undergraduate and graduate students who intend to teach full-time in a public or private elementary or secondary school that serves students from low-income families.
+The Teacher Education Assistance for College and Higher Education (TEACH) Grant Program provides grants to undergraduate and graduate students who intend to teach full-time in a public or private elementary or secondary school that serves students from low-income families.
 Full-time students may receive up to $8,000 for graduate study and $16,000 for undergraduate study.
 Undergraduate or graduate students who are enrolled less than full-time are eligible, but the maximum grant will be reduced.
 A percentage reduction from statutory award amount may occur each year.

 In exchange for receiving a TEACH Grant, you must agree to serve as a full-time teacher in a high-need field in a public or private elementary or secondary school that serves low-income students (see below for more information on high-need fields and schools serving low-income students).
 As a recipient of a TEACH Grant, you must teach for at least four academic years within eight calendar years of completing the program of study for which you received a TEACH Grant.
 The eight-year period for completing this obligation begins when the student’s enrollment in the program ends.
 Teaching may apply to more than one obligation: for example, a student who completes a bachelor’s and a master’s program consecutively and receives TEACH Grants for both would have two service obligations.
 The student could receive a suspension for completing the obligation for the undergraduate program while enrolled in the master’s program.
 Once that is done, four years of qualifying teaching would satisfy the service obligations for both programs.
 However, a student who finishes the bachelor’s program, completes the obligation for it, and later enrolls in the master’s program would need to complete another four-year service obligation (FSA, HB May 2014, 81).